devsecops/defcon-workshop/section-4/data-converter/README.md

     Success:string
     ```

-    * Create a BigQuery dataset `reposupervisords` and an empty table `reposupervisor_test` in Google BigQuery to store the processed repo-supervisor results with the following schema (all nullable):
+    * A BigQuery dataset `reposupervisords` and an empty table `reposupervisor_test` in Google BigQuery will be created to store the processed git-all-secrets results with the following schema (all nullable):

     ```
     File:string
     Secret:string
     ```

+2. `cd` into the `data-converter` directory.

-* Run Repo Supervisor by typing `docker run -it abhartiya/tools_gitallsecrets:v3 -token <> -org <> -toolName repo-supervisor`.
-Copy the `/data/results.txt` from the container to `results.json` to do that first find the container ID by typing `docker ps -a`.
-Then to copy the file type `docker cp contID:/data/results.txt ./data-converter/results.json`
+3. Run `git-all-secrets` by typing `docker run -it abhartiya/tools_gitallsecrets:v3 -token <git-personal-access-token> -org kubebot -toolName repo-supervisor`.
+Make sure you replace the `git-personal-access-token` with the appropriate value.

+4. Copy the `/data/results.txt` from the container to `results.json`.
+To do that, first find the container ID by typing `docker ps -a`.
+Then to copy the file, type `docker cp contID:/data/results.txt results.json`.

-* Run WFUZZ by typing `docker run -it abhartiya/tools_wfuzz -w /data/SecLists/Discovery/Web_Content/tomcat.txt --hc 404,429,400 -o csv <URL>/FUZZ /data/out.csv`.
-Copy the `/data/out.csv` from the container to `out.csv` in the data-converter folder
+4. Run `WFUZZ` by typing `docker run -it abhartiya/tools_wfuzz -w /data/SecLists/Discovery/Web_Content/tomcat.txt --hc 404,429,400 -o csv http://104.198.4.57/FUZZ /data/out.csv`.

+5. Copy the `/data/out.csv` from the container to `out.csv`.
+To do that, first find the container ID by typing `docker ps -a`.
+Then to copy the file, type `docker cp contID:/data/out.csv out.csv`.

-* Complete the `.env.sample` file in the `data-converter` folder with the appropriate values and rename it to `.env`
+6. Complete the `.env.sample` file in the `data-converter` directory with the appropriate values and copy it to `.env`.

-* `go get github.com/astaxie/flatmap`
+7. Download the `flatmap` library for the data converter by typing `go get github.com/astaxie/flatmap`.

-* Now, in order to convert Repo Supervisor's output and upload it to BQ, type `go run dataconvert.go -toolName repo-supervisor -filePath results.json`
+8. Now, in order to convert git-all-secret's output and upload it to BQ, type `go run dataconvert.go -toolName repo-supervisor -filePath results.json`.

-* Next, in order to convert WFUZZ's output and upload it to BQ, type `go run dataconvert.go -toolName wfuzz -filePath out.csv`
+9. Next, in order to convert WFUZZ's output and upload it to BQ, type `go run dataconvert.go -toolName wfuzz -filePath out.csv`.

+10. Ensure that the `reposupervisor_test` and `wfuzz_tomcat_test` BQ tables were updated.